brabster/pypi_vulnerabilities/README.md

 - `dbt debug` should now succeed and list settings/versions
     - if `dbt` is not found, you may need to activate your venv at the terminal as described earlier

+# August 01, 2022

+I'm performing this initial analysis on package downloads performed on a specific date, August 01 in 2022.
+There's a few reasons for that:

+- The NVD data I'm using is no longer maintained, and only runs up to October 2022.
+- PyPI downloads is a big dataset - the full dataset for this date alone is 152GB.
+Same date in 2023 is 224GB.
+That's expensive to process.
+I can get an idea of what's going on and figure out how to solve the problems that need solving with a relatively small dataset, so I copy just the columns I need for one day with minimal processing to a new table and work from that.

 # Obtaining Safety DB in BigQuery

 I use the public database used by the [safety] package as a reference for which PyPI packages have known vulnerabilities.

 Automation is provided to take care of making the current version of the [public Safety DB](https://github.com/pyupio/safety-db/tree/master/data) available as a BigQuery table.
 The source data is stored as a large JSON array, so needs a bit of processing before it can be loaded into BigQuery.

-1. [etl/safety_db_to_jsonl.py](etl/safety_db_to_jsonl.py) downloads the current version from GitHub and converts to a jsonlines format.
+1. [etl/safety_db_to_jsonl.py](etl/safety_db_to_jsonl.py) downloads the July 1, 2022 update from GitHub and converts to a jsonlines format.
     - this script outputs to the `uncommitted` dir in the repo, which is `.gitignore`d.
 1. [etl/safety_jsonl_to_bq.py](etl/safety_jsonl_to_bq.py) loads the file produced by the previous script into a BigQuery table.
     - this script defaults to environment variables values matching those in your `.env` file.
 That seems like a sensible default but can be overridden with command line arguments.

 # Obtaining Vulnerability Publication Dates

 The Safety DB provides a convenient way to associate a vulnerablity with a PyPI package, but it does not include information about when a vulnerability started showing up in vulnerability scanning tools.
 Each safety vulnerability has a CVE, and there is a historical public dataset of this information produced by [`redteam-project`](https://github.com/redteam-project).
+This is no longer maintained.